jacksho-vfx/onepiece/docs/perona_dashboard.md

 - `--format table|json` &mdash; toggles between human-readable output and machine-friendly JSON.
 - `--settings-path PATH` &mdash; optional, reuses the same override validation as other cost commands before building the engine.

+#### Walkthroughs

+1. **Triage GPU spend spikes** &mdash; Run `perona cost insights --format table` after a render push to compare the latest averages against the historic minima and maxima.
+Features with widening spreads (for example, frame time standard deviation growing week-over-week) highlight where to profile render setups.
+Follow up on the recommendation lines to identify the telemetry fields that currently carry the steepest cost slope.
+2. **Automate alerting** &mdash; Pipe JSON output into your monitoring system with `perona cost insights --format json | tee build/perona-insights.json`.
+The payload includes both statistics and text recommendations, so you can file tickets automatically whenever the CLI suggests reducing a feature such as `average_frame_time_ms`.
+3. **Validate configuration overrides** &mdash; Supply the same TOML file used by production runs via `perona cost insights --settings-path /srv/perona/settings.toml`.
+When overrides resolve correctly, the table banner prints
+   `Settings file: …`, confirming the engine analysed telemetry with those defaults.
+A missing banner indicates the CLI fell back to packaged defaults, so double-check permissions and the path.

 ### Launch the web dashboard

 Use `perona web dashboard` to boot the uvicorn-powered FastAPI service: